Kaitlym/Partner-Project/README.md

 # Partner-Project
-This project is designed to help students complete/do their projects.
+This program is designed to help students complete/do their projects.